Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Results

-{\it Dynamical exponent.---} To determine the dynamical exponent \(z\), we analyze the finite-size scaling of the low-energy gaps at the QCP.
+To determine the dynamical exponent \(z\), we analyze the finite-size scaling of the low-energy gaps at the QCP.
 Because the Heisenberg Hamiltonian conserves the total magnetization \(S^z_{\rm tot}\), we can target fixed-\(S^z_{\rm tot}\) sectors and directly extract the corresponding excitation energies.
 At criticality, the relevant gaps obey $\Delta(L) \sim L^{-z}$.
 In the Haldane phase (\(\alpha>\alpha_c\)), the spectrum remains gapped and its finite-size dependence is well described by $\Delta(L)=\Delta_{L=\infty} +a e^{-L/\xi}$ where $\xi$ is the correlation length.
-We can thus monitor its critical closing as $\Delta \sim |\alpha -\alpha_c|^{z\nu}$, with the $z$ and $\nu$ obtained at the QCP, as displayed in Fig.~\ref{fig:fig3}.
-Panel (a) shows the finite-size scaling $\Delta(L)$ for various values $\alpha\ge \alpha_c$, i.e. in Haldane regime and at criticality where the gap follows a power-law decay controlled by $z(\alpha_c)=0.74(1)$.
+We can thus monitor its critical closing as $\Delta \sim |\alpha -\alpha_c|^{z\nu}$, with the $z$ and $\nu$ obtained at the QCP, as displayed in Fig.~\ref{fig:fig3}. (a) shows the finite-size scaling $\Delta(L)$ for various values $\alpha\ge \alpha_c$, i.e. in the Haldane regime and at criticality, where the gap follows a power-law decay controlled by $z(\alpha_c)=0.81(1)$.
 This value deviates from the Lorentz-invariant case ($z=1$), showing that the LR interactions break Lorentz invariance and the QCP is not described by a conformal field theory.

-Panel (b) illustrates the closing of the gap in the Haldane phase as the system approaches the QCP.
+Fig.~\ref{fig:fig3}. (b) illustrates the closing of the gap in the Haldane phase as the system approaches the QCP.
 When $\alpha\to \alpha_c$, finite-size effects become increasingly pronounced due to the divergence of the correlation length, requiring larger system sizes to reliably capture the convergence of the gap.
-This trend is evident in Fig.~\ref{fig:fig3}(b): for $\alpha - \alpha_c > 0.2$, the data for $L = 256$ and $512$ are already well converged to their thermodynamic-limit values, whereas for $\alpha - \alpha_c \sim 0.1$, an explicit extrapolation to $L \to \infty$ becomes necessary.
-Nevertheless, we find that $\Delta_{L=\infty}$ in Fig.~\ref{fig:fig3} (b) indeed follow the power-law form $(\alpha-\alpha_c)^{z\nu}$ with $z\nu=0.74 \times 1.81 \approx 1.34$, where the correlation length exponent $\nu=1.81$ is taken from that in the N\'eel order parameter data collapse in Fig.~\ref{fig:fig2} (c).
+This trend is evident in Fig.~\ref{fig:fig3} (b): for $|\alpha - \alpha_c | > 0.2$, the data for $L = 256$ and $512$ are already well converged to their thermodynamic-limit values, whereas for $|\alpha - \alpha_c| \sim 0.1$, an explicit extrapolation to $L \to \infty$ becomes necessary.
+Nevertheless, we find that $\Delta_{L=\infty}$ in Fig.~\ref{fig:fig3} (b) indeed follow the power-law form $\Delta_{L=\infty} \sim |\alpha-\alpha_c|^{z\nu}$ with $z\nu=0.81 \times 1.7 \approx 1.37$, where the correlation length exponent $\nu=1.7(1)$ is taken from the data collapse in Fig.~\ref{fig:fig2}.